-The HHS OIG also released a report finding that rebates "substantially reduced" spending growth on brand-name drugs in Part D from 2011 to 2015.
+In September 2019, the HHS OIG released a report finding that rebates "substantially reduced" spending growth on brand-name drugs in Part D from 2011 to 2015.

 The HHS OIG found:

 - No consistent relationship between rising reimbursement for drugs in Part D and rising rebate volume. - While spending growth on the 45% of brand drugs with rebates was limited to 4%, drugs without rebates in Part D saw spending increases of 19%.